undergrad-partner-school

 Campus Life

 Not everything at Colorado State University is about learning and grades: campus life is an essential part of your educational experience.
-Check out some details about social life at Colorado State University.
+Check out some info about campus life at Colorado State University.

 Student Organizations

-The number of student organizations and groups with open membership at this school is 328.
-That includes sororities and fraternities.
-The percentage of male students who are members of organizations is 4 and female students 5.
-The student organization that attracts the greatest number of students is Premedica, followed by Pre-Law Club and Zoology Club.
-Other popular student organizations at this school are Photography at Colorado State and Outdoor Club at CSU.
+There are 271 student organizations and groups with open membership at this school.
+Sororities and fraternities are included in that number.
+The percentage of male students who are members of organizations is 5 and female students 6.
+The student organization with the highest level of popularity is Pre-Medica, followed by Pre-Law and Zoology Club.
+Other popular student organizations at this school are Photography Club and Outdoor Club.

 Students who have a talent for music can join the Colorado State University band or chorus.
-For students with a talent for acting, there is a drama club.
-For students looking to explore media and communication, Colorado State University publishes its own newspaper and has its own radio station.
+If you're a fan of the performing arts, there is a drama club you can get involved in.
+Interested in media and communication?
+Colorado State University publishes its own newspaper and has its own radio station.

 Student Services

-This school has a health clinic with personal/psychological counseling.
+There is a medical clinic with personal/psychological counseling.
 In addition, other services like Legal Services, Veteran's Affairs and Women's Center are available to the students of Colorado State University.

-All in all, campus life at Colorado State University is rich and vibrant and provides everything most students need.
+All in all, campus life at Colorado State University is rich and vibrant and provides all you need for a comfortable stay.

 Career Services